Pastilla is a monument of Moroccan cuisine that is synonymous with refinement and delicacy.

 It is one of the oldest dishes based on a sweet and savory combination.
 It is presented in the form of a pie, whose filling is enclosed in several layers of an extremely thin dough called warka or warqa (sheet of paper, in Arabic).

 Outside of Morocco, the only two acceptable alternatives are filo dough or brick dough sheets, which, I must admit, have absolutely nothing to do with the traditional warka of my childhood in terms of both taste and texture.
-Our charming Moroccan cuisine expert Bouchra, from famous blog Ma Fleur d’Oranger will certainly not contradict me on this topic.
-My recipe is actually adapted from her recipe which, in my eyes, is just perfect.

 The filling of pastilla contains poultry, beaten eggs, almonds, onion, sugar and spices, all delicately perfumed with cinnamon.